Luweyh/Sudoku-GUI/README.md

 Sudoku rules:
 - Goal is to finish the board with every single row and column have distinct numbers 1 - 9.
 In addition, each 3x3 squares should also have distincy numbers 1-9.
-Once all squares are finished,
+Once all squares are finished, you win!